 What Not to Do

-We’ll continue our list of the dos and don’ts of breast augmentation with this summary of what not to do.
+We’ll continue our list of the dos and don’ts of breast augmentation with this summary of things to avoid after breast augmentation.

 - DON’T wear bras with underwires.
 Following your surgery, you may be given a special support bra, which you’ll want to wear pretty much around the clock during your recovery period.
 Take it off only to shower, and wear it as long as your surgeon recommends.
 (In some cases, a surgeon may say you can opt for a regular sports bra, as well.)
 Avoid underwire bras, which may irritate your incision site, and can also alter the final positioning of the implants.